 Given a topological space $X$, let $MU_*(X)$ and $MU^*(X)$ be the complex (homotopic) bordism and cobordism of $X$, which are defined as

 and

-respectively, where $X_+$ denotes the union of $X$ and a disjoint point, and $MU(l)$ denotes the Thom space of the universal complex $l$-dimensional vector bundle over $BU(l)$. .1cm Geometrically, it is known very well that elements of $MU_n(X)$ are regarded as bordism classes of maps $M\longrightarrow X$ of stably almost complex closed $n$-dimensional manifolds $M$ to $X$.
-On the geometric interpretation of elements in $MU^*(X)$, Quillen showed in \cite[Proposition 1.2]{Q} that for a manifold $X$, $MU^{\pm n}(X)$ is isomorphic to the group formed by cobordism classes of proper complex oriented maps $f: M \longrightarrow X$ of dimension $\mp n$, where $\dim X-\dim M=\pm n$.
-When $n$ is even, a {\em complex oriented map} $f: M \longrightarrow X$ of dimension $\mp n$ is a composition map of manifolds
+respectively, where $X_+$ denotes the union of $X$ and a disjoint point, and $MU(l)$ denotes the Thom space of the universal complex $l$-dimensional vector bundle over $BU(l)$. .1cm Geometrically, it is very well-known that elements of $MU_n(X)$ are regarded as bordism classes of maps $M\longrightarrow X$ of stably complex closed $n$-dimensional manifolds $M$ to $X$ since $MU_n(X)\cong \Omega_n^U(X)$.

+On the geometric interpretation of elements in $MU^*(X)$, Quillen showed in \cite[Proposition 1.2]{Q} that for a manifold $X$, $MU^{\pm n}(X)$ is isomorphic to the group formed by cobordism classes of proper {\em complex-oriented maps} $f: M \longrightarrow X$ of dimension $\mp n$, where $\dim X-\dim M=\pm n$.
+Recall that when $n$ is even, a {\em complex-oriented map} $f: M \longrightarrow X$ of dimension $\mp n$ is a composition od maps of manifolds